-Sherwood was appointed caretaker boss at White Hart Lane on Monday following the departure of Andre Villas-Boas and he is expected to get the role permanently if he impresses.
+Sherwood was appointed caretaker boss at White Hart Lane on Monday following the departure of Andre Villas-Boas, and Goal understands he will get the role permanently if he impresses.

 The former Tottenham midfielder stepped up from his role as technical co-ordinator to take charge of first-team affairs and saw his new team slump to a 2-1 defeat to West Ham on Wednesday.